-On the other hand, vegetarians and vegans who lack certain vitamins such as B12, calcium or iron may find multivitamin capsules useful.
-Moreover, older adults and people who suffer from conditions which affect their ability to absorb vitamin B12 naturally, may largely benefit from oral supplementation.
+On the other hand, vegetarians and vegans who lack certain vitamins such as B12, calcium, or iron may find multivitamin capsules useful.
+Moreover, older adults and people who suffer from conditions that affect their ability to absorb vitamin B12 naturally may largely benefit from oral supplementation.
 Since this vitamin plays a very important role in hematopoiesis (production of blood cells), vitamin B12 supplements are also exclusively recommended for pregnant and breastfeeding women who follow a vegetarian and vegan diet.

 However, consuming an excess of multivitamins may result in health problems.
 Since you are not aware of which vitamin your body lacks and which ones do you use enough, it is important to consume these multivitamins according to the specified dosage.
 Did you know that nowadays, DNA tests are being used to determine the exact amount of nutrients that your body needs to remain healthy?

 On the other hand, few other vitamins such as vitamin B6, B12, and vitamin C get destroyed as a result of high temperatures during cooking.
 Such vitamins can usually be consumed either through multivitamin capsules or smoothies.